 Added by Cynthia Gentry on February 12, 2012 at 11:10am — No Comments

 While visiting our neighbors the Thorntons the other day, Chris showed me this wonderful photograph of his daughter Melissa, now a teenager.
 I asked him to share how this event came to be:

 Being new to the stay at home dad situation I was always trying to come up with new ways to entertain my little girl.

 Added by Cynthia Gentry on August 13, 2011 at 7:55am — No Comments

 If a child is learning something is it still play?
 Absolutely!
 Kids love to tinker with things, but how often do they get the chance?
 Kids love working with grown-up tools, but how often are they allowed to do so?
 Teach kids a few basic rules about handling tools safely and let them take apart something that is gathering dust in the attic...a coffee pot, an old radio, a hairdryer...
 You…Continue

 Added by Cynthia Gentry on March 21, 2011 at 8:35am — No Comments

 Check out my article "Play WIth a Purpose: Why Children Need Recess" in the January 2011 Atlanta Magazine issue on education.
 I always say that recess and play aren't just fun and games.
-They are essential components of a healthy childhood. …Continue
+They are essential components of a healthy childhood.
+Click here for a link to the…Continue

 Camper hand prints.